floragunncom/search-guard-docs/_docs/configuration_internalusers.md

   roles:
     - readall
     - writeall
+  attributes:
+    department: operations

 analyst:
   hash: $2a$12$ae4ycwzwvLtZxwZ82RmiEunBbIPiAmGZduBAjKN0TXdwQFtCwARz2
   roles:
     - readall
+  attributes:
+    department: business_intelligence
 ```

+The attributes of an internal user can be used as [variables in index names](configuration_roles_permissions.md) and [document-level security queries](dlsfls_dls.md).

 **Note that the username cannot contain dots.
 If you need usernames with dots, use the `username` attribute:**